gardener/gardener/docs/usage/projects.md

 ## Stale Projects

-When a project is not actively used for some period of time the project is marked as "stale".
-This is done by controller called "Stale Projects Reconciler".
+When a project is not actively used for some period of time, it is marked as "stale".
+This is done by a controller called ["Stale Projects Reconciler"](../concepts/controller-manager.md#stale-projects-reconciler).
 Once the project is marked as stale there is a time frame in which if not used it will be deleted by that controller.
-More detailed information can be found [here](../concepts/controller-manager.md#stale-projects-reconciler).